ender-js/Ender/README.md

 BUILD METHODS
 -------------

-Ender provides a whole slew of methods for building, updating, and sliming down your libraries.
+Ender provides a whole slew of methods for building, updating, and slimming down your libraries.
 Let's take a look...

 <h3>Build (<code>-b, build</code>)</h3>